 PatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
 They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.

-Synonyms: spinal muscular atrophy type 1, SMA type 1, infantile spinal muscular atrophy
+Synonyms: spinal muscular atrophy type 1, infantile spinal muscular atrophy

-Werdnig-Hoffmann disease is a rare form of spinal muscular atrophy (SMA) presenting in infants.
-It is an autosomal recessive condition characterised by the degeneration of anterior horn cells, leading to profound symmetrical weakness and wasting of voluntary muscle .
-It is the second most common lethal autosomal recessive disease of white populations after cystic fibrosis.
+Werdnig-Hoffmann disease is a form of SMA and is otherwise called SMA type 1 (SMA1).
+It presents in infants.
+It is an autosomal recessive condition characterised by the degeneration of anterior horn cells, leading to profound symmetrical weakness and wasting of voluntary muscle.

-Werdnig-Hoffmann describes a subset of SMA and is distinguished by:
+Werdnig-Hoffmann disease describes a subset of SMA and is distinguished by:

 - The age at presentation (before 6 months).

-Patients with other forms of SMA - SMA type 2, or Dubowitz syndrome, and SMA type 3, or Wohlfart-Kugelberg-Welander disease - have later onset of symptoms and a slower progression of muscle weakness and respiratory symptoms.
+Patients with other forms of SMA - SMA type 2 (Dubowitz syndrome - SMA2) and SMA type 3 (Wohlfart-Kugelberg-Welander disease - SMA3) - have later onset of symptoms and a slower progression of muscle weakness and respiratory symptoms.

 The survival motor neuron 1 (SMN1) gene is missing in 93% of all SMA patients and in 50% of cases there will also be absence of both homologues of the neighbouring gene - neuronal apoptosis inhibitory protein (NAIP).